bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 |  IntendedFor      | REQUIRED    | [string][]  | One or more filenames with paths relative to the subject subfolder, with forward slashes, referring to ASL timeseries for which it is intended    |
 |  AcquisitionVoxelSize       | RECOMMENDED     | [array][] of [numbers][]  | A vector of length 3, in millimeters.
 This parameter denotes the original acquisition voxel size, excluding any inter-slice gaps and before any interpolation or resampling within reconstruction or image processing.
 Any point spread function effects (e.g. due to T2-blurring) that would decrease the effective resolution are not considered here   |

+The following table recapitulates the field dependencies.
+If Source field (column 1) contains the Value specified in column 2, then the Requirements in column 4 are imposed on the Dependent fields in column 3.

 ## Fieldmap data

 Data acquired to correct for B0 inhomogeneities can come in different forms.
 The